Chinese language and varieties in the United States information

 ^"Table 5.Detailed List of Languages Spoken at Home for the Population 5 Years and Over by State: 2000" (PDF) (Tables).
 United States Census Bureau.
 February 25, 2003.
 Archived from the original (PDF) on January 17, 2010.
 Retrieved October 3, 2012.

-from Middle Chinese.
-Chinesevarieties differ most in their phonology, and to a lesser extent in vocabulary and syntax.
-Southern varieties tend to have...
+Middle Chinese.
+Chinesevarieties have the greatest differences in their phonology, and to a lesser extent in vocabulary and syntax.
+Southern varieties tend...

 TheUnitedStates does not have an official language at the federal level, but the most commonly used language is English (specifically, American English)...